top of page

 To qualify for NJ State Championships:

 1.)
-Level 3, 4, and 5 athletes must participate in three NJ local qualifying events.
-These can be any combination of local competitions and/or invitationals designated as a local qualifier.
+Level 3, 4, and 5 athletes must participate in three (3) NJ qualifying events.
+These can be any combination of local competitions and/or invitationals designated as a NJ qualifier.

 2.)
-All levels of club track athletes must participate in two NJ local qualifying events.
-These can be any combination of local competitions and/or invitationals designated as a local qualifier.
+All levels of club track athletes must participate in two (2) NJ qualifying events.
+These can be any combination of local competitions and/or invitationals designated as a NJ qualifier.

 Participation is defined as being registered for the competition via the USA Gymnastics reservation system and having a paid entry fee.